Center Information

 Fellow’s Status with Accrediting or Approval Bodies

 Fellows will be at PGY-5 level.
-Prior residency training in Neurology will be required to enter into the fellowship, and the fellows must be board-eligible for the ABPN Neurology Board.
+Prior residency training in Neurology is required to enter the fellowship, and the fellows must be board-eligible for the ABPN Neurology Board.
 Potential fellows may either have a permanent Florida Medical License or a temporary graduate medical education permit through the University of Florida.
-The Department of Neurology will provide independent funding for licensure for all potential fellows.

 Fellowship Selection Process